 - Interacting with the PCF (via Nx3) to relay or initiate a request for different PCF treatment.

-- Interacting with UE (via MBS-5).
-Note, that MBS-5 interface might be a abstract interface, i.e. using an undefined/external transport.
+- Interacting with the UE (via MBS-5).

+NOTE: The MBS-5 interface might be a abstract interface, i.e. using an undefined/external transport.

 - The User Service Discovery/Announcement provides session access information, which is necessary to initiate the reception of a 5MBS User Service.
 The session access information may contain information for presentation to the end-user, as well as application parameters used in generating service content to the 5MBS Client.